 From October 2016-2020, Swinnen held the position of Socrates Endowed Chair International Humanism and the Art of Living at the University of Humanistic Studies in Utrecht.
 Since August 2020, she holds a chair with specialized remit in Aging Studies at Maastricht University where she currently is the head of the Literature and Art department.
 From September 2017-2020, Swinnen chaired the interdisciplinary research group Arts, Media, and Culture at FASoS.

 Swinnen’s area of expertise is humanistic aging studies.
 Her main research topics are:

-The meaning of art interventions (specifically spoken word-based interventions, such as the Alzheimer’s Poetry Project and TimeSlips) in dementia care
+- The meaning of participatory arts activities (specifically spoken word-based activities, such as the Alzheimer’s Poetry Project, TimeSlips, and Shared Reading) in dementia care settings

 - The way professional artists understand and give meaning to creativity in the later stages of their career

 - The development of more ‘age-friendly’ universities